learningequality/ka-lite/docs/usermanual/userman_admin.rst

 **Web Browser**
     A program that retrieves and presents information resources on the World Wide Web.
 Popular web browsers include Internet Explorer, Google Chrome, Mozilla Firefox, and Safari.

-**Torrent**
-    A file or files sent using the BitTorrent protocol.
-It can be any type of file, such as a movie, song, game, or application.
-During the transmission, the file is incomplete and therefore referred to as a torrent.
-Torrent downloads that are incomplete cannot be opened as regular files, because they do not have all the necessary data.

-**Seeder**
-    Seeders are users who have a complete version of the file you wish to download.
-If there are no seeders for a particular file, you will not be able to download the file.
-Seeders are extremely important, for they help distribute the file.

-**Bandwidth**
-    The amount of data that an Internet connection can handle in a given time.
-An Internet connection with larger bandwidth can move a certain amount of data much faster than an Internet connection with a lower bandwidth.

 Running the KA Lite Server
 ---------------------------